Accepted Graduate Students

 The Graduate Director of your program will contact you with the name of your assigned advisor.
 We encourage you to reach out to your advisor, introduce yourself and start planning your fall course schedule as soon as you receive the assignment.
 If your advisor is not available you may contact the Graduate Director.
 If you are interested in taking a summer course send an email request to your program’s Graduate Director for assistance.

 6. Register for New Graduate Student Orientations

 - The Graduate School’s New Graduate Student Orientation went virtual.
 Check here for details.

 - August 25, 2020: The SPH New Graduate Student Orientation will be online.
 You will receive an invitation to join the New Graduate Student Orientation page on ELMS/Canvas early in August.
 You will also receive an invitation to register for the synchronous portion of orientation which will happen on Tuesday, August 25 (Zoom) starting at 9 am EST. The main session will be in the morning and includes panels with current MPH and PhD students.
 Academic departments will host their orientation sessions in the afternoon.

-- Date TBD.
-International Student Orientation.
-International students are required to participate in a full-day orientation.
-Check the International Student & Scholar Services website for detailed schedules and registration.
+- International Student Orientation.
+International students are required to participate in orientation.
+Check the International Student & Scholar Services website for details.